Wyoming's biggest county could lose most of its representation at GOP convention

 When it became clear last week that Laramie was at risk of losing its delegates, Gail Symons, a Sheridan Republican, filed a complaint with the state party that Sheridan, Sublette, Albany and Crook Republican parties also broke minor rules.

-At the credentials committee meeting Thursday immediately following the vote on Laramie County, Elizabeth Bingham, chairwoman of the Sweetwater County GOP and a Laramie ally, made a motion to not have Albany or Crook County's delegates sat.
+At the credentials committee meeting Thursday immediately following the vote on Laramie County, Elizabeth Bingham, chairwoman of the Sweetwater County GOP and a Laramie ally, made a motion to not have Albany, Crook or Sublette's County's delegates sat.

+"I've been quietly sitting back and watching how we cherry pick," Bingham said.

+Bingham told the Star-Tribune that she doesn't want to be making these motions, but after the Laramie vote she was spurred to speak up.

-"I think this is all utter nonsense and we should be working together," Bingham said.
+"I think this is all utter nonsense and we should be working together," she said.

-Only Laramie County allies voted in favor Albany and Crook counties losing their delegates: Bingham, Laramie GOP Chairwoman Dani Olsen and Natrona County Republican Party Secretary Lesley Hendry.

 "I do absolutely believe that every delegate should be seated," Olsen said following the Albany County vote.
 "However, a precedent has been set."